huggingface/blog/putting_rl_back_in_rlhf_with_rloo.md

 # Numerical Stability: The Dark Side

-Despite the performance and compute efficiency advantages of RLOO, we want to highlight some numerical issues.
+Despite RLOO's performance and compute efficiency advantages, we want to highlight some numerical issues.
 Specifically, the response logprobs obtained during generation are slightly numerically different from the logprobs obtained during the training forward passes under `bf16`.
-This causes an issue for both PPO and RLOO, but it’s much worse for RLOO as explained below.
+This causes an issue for both PPO and RLOO, but it’s much worse for RLOO, as explained below.

 For example, say we are generating 10 tokens for two sequences.
 Under the precision `fp32`, the output looks as follows, where the `ratio = (forward_logprob - generation_logprob).exp()` and is what PPO used to clip.
 Under the first epoch and first minibatch, the ratio should be exactly the same because the model hasn’t done any updates: